gameboy9/PinballDoubleMaxMP/README.md

   - If there are players who have not reached the last round, the player's last round will be against the three players who have played the least number of rounds, which serves as a "catch up" feature.
   - If all players have reached the last round, repeat what happened in round 1, where all of the remaining players are rolled into a traditional match play round.
 This is the other one of the two places where 3-player matches can take place.
   - In either case, players can repeat opponents in this round to ensure that all players play their allotment of rounds.

+### Notes

+- The simulation does not assess equal positions (i.e. an equal number of going first, second, third, or fourth)
+- The simulation also does not assess balanced machine choices.